LucasLarson/samefile/readme.md

 Bash’s `-ef` and `samefile` both check that two files aren’t just similar, but are

-1. the same exact file on
-1. the same exact machine and have
+1. the same exact file and have
 1. the same exact inode values.

-But only `samefile` properly runs on a maximally portable POSIX-conformant interpreter where `stat` is also installed. `samefile` works just fine in Bash environments, too.